Kim Newport Band

 Mary Black's band on her world tours and has been traveling

-County Roscommon where he has built his own recording
+County Roscommon where he built his own recording

 studio.
 He has also released several solo albums in the last